Equidistribution and Counting for orbits of geometrically finite hyperbolic groups: Introduction

-Sullivan \cite{Sullivan1979} showed that $|m^{\BMS}_\G|<\infty$ when $\G$ is {\em geometrically finite}, i.e., when the unit neighborhood of its convex core\footnote{The {\em convex core} $C_\G$ of $\G$ is defined to be the minimal convex set in $\G\ba \bH^n$ which contains all geodesics connecting any two points in $\Lambda(\G)$.} has finite volume.
-For instance, any discrete group admitting a finite sided polyhedron as a fundamental domain in $\bH^n$ is geometrically finite.
+A discrete group $\G$ is called {\em geometrically finite}, if the unit neighborhood of its convex core\footnote{The {\em convex core} $C_\G\subset \G\bs\bH^n$ of $\G$ is the image of the minimal convex subset of $\bH^n$ which contains all geodesics connecting any two points in the limit set of $\G$.} has finite Riemannian volume (see also Theorem~\ref{bo}).
+Any discrete group admitting a finite sided polyhedron as a fundamental domain in $\bH^n$ is geometrically finite.

+Sullivan \cite{Sullivan1979} showed that $\abs{m^{\BMS}}<\infty$ for all geometrically finite $\G$.
+However Theorem \ref{m11} is not limited to those, as Peign\'e \cite{Peigne2003} constructed a large class of geometrically infinite groups admitting a finite Bowen-Margulis-Sullivan measure.

+We will provide a general criterion on the finiteness of $\sk_\G(w_0)$ in Theorem~\ref{thm:parcorank}.
+For the sake of concreteness, we first describe the results for the standard representation of $G$.